dzy3991005/dzy3991005.github.io/_pages/about.md

 ======
 Innovation and Entrepreneurship

-Population and Social welfare
+Population and Social Welfare

-empirical asset pricing
+Empirical Asset Pricing

 Educational Background
 ------
-1.Bachelor of Economics, School of Economics, Henan University, 2009-2023
+1.Bachelor of Economics, School of Economics, Henan University, 2019-2023

 2.Master's degree in Finance and Investment, School of Humanities and Social Sciences, University of Nottingham Ningbo, 2024-2025